UPEI-Android/group-project-mindjogg/app/client/mindjogg/components/StdButton/StdButton.md

 # Component Props

-This component has 3 props:
+This component has the following props:

 ## buttonIcon